cooler333/Swiftea/README.md

 - UDF (Unidirectional Data Flow)
 - e.t.c

-then you have found it!
+but on Swift...
+Then you have found it!

-Swiftea is implementation of TEA/MVU architecture pattern via Swift
+Swiftea is implementation of TEA/MVU architecture pattern using Swift.

 ## Examples